muratk5n/thirdwave/en/README.md

 ---

-"Organizers of the protest against the judicial overhaul pushed by the Netanyahu government..
+"[There are protests] against the judicial overhaul pushed by the Netanyahu government..
 'Netanyahu wants to talk with the Americans about Iran.
 They want to talk with him about the possibility that Israel will turn into Iran.'"